DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   crop `(15,32,490,235)`, 2× Lanczos resize and light unsharp; preserved the five feature names, vectorizer fit, transform, and small-model setup while removing the camera tile and notebook/browser frame.

+- `11-log-reg-interpretation-04-small-model-weights.jpg` →
+  `11-log-reg-interpretation-04-small-model-weights-cropped.png` —
+  deterministic crop `(15,45,490,220)`, 2× Lanczos resize and light unsharp;
+  preserved the bias and five exact weights plus the training output while removing the camera/browser chrome.
+The first training cell is source-edge clipped, so that limitation remains visible rather than being invented.